 The color of several Chesapeake Bay beaches really is orange.
 Actually, sand colors run from deep orange to nearly white.
 It all depends on the minerals in the area rocks.

 The Sandy Point beach has the deepest orange and that’s not pollution.
-It comes from rock that high in iron.
+It comes from rock that’s high in iron.
 The sand is colorful, not dangerous.
 Tilghman Island has the whitest sand, meaning the grains have a lot of quartz in it.

-Virginia beaches in the southern end of the Chesapeake Bay tend to have a lot of quartz, but some is stained a deep yellow-orange by iron.
+Virginia beaches in the southern end of the Chesapeake Bay tend to have a lot of quartz, but some of Virginia’s sand is colored by iron to a deep yellow-orange.